Aimé Anthuenis: Return to Lokeren

 Anthuenis returned to Lokeren in 1988.
-The club had had a bad year and hoped to rejoin the top 10 with his return.
-However, Lokeren, which had lost many of its key players, fell out of the top 10 two years in a row.
+The club had had a bad year and hoped to rejoin the top ten with his return.
+However, Lokeren, which had lost many of its key players, fell out of the top ten two years in a row.
 The club was no longer eligible for European football and had several colorless seasons.
 At the end of January 1993, the 49-year-old trainer was fired and succeeded by Etienne D'Hondt.
-Eventually Lokeren ended the season last but one and was relegated.
+Eventually, Lokeren ended the season last but one and was relegated.

 Germinal Ekeren

 Anthuenis was then hired by Germinal Ekeren, where he succeeded Urbain Haesaert.
-Anthuenis ended up in the middle bracket with Germinal, placing 10th.
+Anthuenis ended up in the middle bracket with Germinal, finishing tenth.
 Germinal also reached the semi-finals of the 1994 Belgian Cup, in which it was eliminated by Club Brugge.

 Waregem

-After a year at the Antwerp-based club, Anthuenis moved to KSV Waregem, which had been relegated to the second division in 1994.
+After a year at the Antwerp-based club, Anthuenis moved to Waregem, which had been relegated to the second division in 1994.
 Led by Anthuenis, Waregem became champion of the second division in 1995.
-Next season Waregem had a difficult start and Anthuenis was sacked early in September.
+In the following season, Waregem had a difficult start and Anthuenis was sacked early in September.
 He was succeeded by André Van Maldeghem.
 The club eventually finished last in the championship and was relegated to the Second Division.

 Genk

 A month after his resignation from Waregem, Anthuenis signed with Racing Genk.
-In his first season at the club Anthuenis became vice champion of the Second Division with Genk.
+In his first season at the club, Anthuenis finished second in the Second Division with Genk.
 In the subsequent final round, Genk was able to achieve promotion to the First Division.
-At Genk he was considered a father figure in that period, which earned him the nickname Papa.
+At Genk, he was considered a father figure in that period, which earned him the nickname Papa.

 Genk signed several reinforcements for the 1996–97 season, including Bart Goor and Anthuenis' old acquaintances like Souleymane Oularé.
 The Ghanaian striker played as a forward with Branko Strupar, who had his big breakthrough under Anthuenis.
-In 1998 Genk surprisingly became vice champion and conquered the Belgian Cup for the first time.
+In 1998, Genk surprisingly finished runners up and conquered the Belgian Cup for the first time.
 In the final, they beat the then national champions Club Brugge 4–0, with two goals from Oularé.
 The next season, Anthuenis led Genk to their first national championship.
 Anthuenis himself was voted Belgian Manager of the Year.